-During December 2022, the Company highlighted to the Bank that it had notified the Jersey Financial Services Commission (Jersey regulator) of remediation work to be undertaken in relation to maintaining up to date records of shareholders' identity $documents \ as \ required \ under \ the \ Jersey \ laws \ and \ regulations. \ The \ remediation \ work \ related \ to \ less \ than \ 1\% \ of \ long \ standing$ shareholders.
+During December 2022, the Company highlighted to the Bank that it had notified the Jersey Financial Services Commission (Jersey Regulator) of remediation work to be undertaken in relation to maintaining up to date records of shareholders' identity documents as required under the Jersey laws and regulations.
+The remediation work related to less than 1% of long standing shareholders.
 The Bank considered this event as a technical loan covenant breach.
-Subsequent to the year end, the Bank has provided the Company with a waiver of its relevant covenant in this regard and it is therefore no longer considered to be in breach.
+During the year, the Bank provided the Company with a waiver of its relevant covenant in this regard and it was therefore no longer considered to be in breach.

-(b) Other payables 2022 £'000 2021 £'000
+(b) Other payables 2023 £'000 2022 £'000

-Investment management fees 786 2,685
+Investment management fees 1,093 786

-Other amounts due 502 232
+Other amounts due 410 502

-1,288 2,917
+1,503 1,288

 Amounts falling due in more than one year:

-2022 2021
+2023 2022

 £'000 £'000

-(c) Deferred tax liability on Indian capital gains 1,124 1,616
+(c) Deferred tax liability on Indian capital gains 1,615 1,124